andifunke/w2v-pos-tagger/README.md

 The evaluation results are saved to `corpora/out/evaluation/`.

-The script expects that the `baseline_pos_tagger.py` has already been run.
+The script expects that `w2vpos-baseline-pos-tagger` has already been run.

 ### 3.3 SVM-Tagger